cosai-oasis/oasis-open-project/ONBOARDING.md

 ## CoSAI Focus and existing work

 ### CoSAI Principles for Secure-by-Design Agentic Systems
 CoSAI's Technical Steering Committee (TSC) published Principles for Secure-by-Design Agentic Systems in July 2025.
 These inform the work being done by CoSAI's workstreams.
-You can read an introduction to the principles[here](https://github.com/cosai-oasis/cosai-tsc/blob/main/intro-agentic-security-principles.md) and the principles document[here](https://github.com/cosai-oasis/cosai-tsc/blob/main/security-principles-for-agentic-systems.md).
+You can read an introduction to the principles [here](https://github.com/cosai-oasis/cosai-tsc/blob/main/intro-agentic-security-principles.md) and the principles document [here](https://github.com/cosai-oasis/cosai-tsc/blob/main/security-principles-for-agentic-systems.md).

 ### Published CoSAI Papers and Guidance